United States - CPI: Urban Consumer - Butter and margarine

 Moody's Analytics supplements

-As of January 2022, we compute two special metrics related to the COVID-19 pandemic. viz., the contributions to CPI-U growth of two groups of items: those that are constrained by supply chains, and those associated with pandemic reopening.
+January 2022: we compute two special metrics related to the COVID-19 pandemic, viz., the contributions to CPI-U growth of two groups of items: those that are constrained by supply chains, and those associated with pandemic reopening.

-As of June 2022, we calculate the contribution to CPI-U growth for 30 major expenditure items.
+June 2022: we calculate the contribution to CPI-U growth for 30 major expenditure items.
+Series CPIUSCC%%Y.IUSA et seq.

 Yes, when expenditure weights are updated.